 Susan DeSandre was a supply chain executive at Ford Motor Company and later Apple where she was responsible for large global supply bases.
 She now serves as an advisor to Roechling Automotive in Mannheim, Germany, and as a board member of TheatreUntitled a startup nonprofit theater company in New York.

-Jim Morgan, COO of electric vehicle startup Rivian, was a global engineering director at Ford during the product-led turnaround under former CEO Alan Mulally.
+Jim Morgan, former COO of electric vehicle startup Rivian, was a global engineering director at Ford during the product-led turnaround under former CEO Alan Mulally.
 He is a Shingo Prize winning author, whose latest book, co-authored with Jeff Liker, is Designing the Future.
 He also is senior advisor on lean product and process development (LPPD) at the nonprofit Lean Enterprise Institute.

 Watch a video of their conversation on the YouTube LPPD channel here